Following is a selection of articles published in 2015 in the field of human-animal studies.

 Tardif-Williams, C. Y., & Bosacki, S. L. (2015).
 Evaluating the Impact of a Humane Education Summer-Camp Program on School-Aged Children’s Relationships with Companion Animals.
 Anthrozoös, 28(4), 587-600.

 Taylor, M., McCarthy, M., Burns, P., Thompson, K., Smith, B., & Eustace, G. (2015).
-The challenges of managing animals and their owners in disasters: Perspectives of Australian response organisations and stakeholders.
+The challenges of managing animals and their owners in disasters: perspectives of Australian response organisations and stakeholders.
+Australian Journal of Emergency Management, The, 30(2), 31.

-Thielke, L. E., & Udell, M. A. (2015).
+Thielke, L. E., & Udell, M. A. (2017).
 The role of oxytocin in relationships between dogs and humans and potential applications for the treatment of separation anxiety in dogs.
-Biological Reviews.
+Biological Reviews, 92(1), 378-388.

 Thorn, P., Howell, T. J., Brown, C., & Bennett, P. C. (2015).
 The Canine Cuteness Effect: Owner-Perceived Cuteness as a Predictor of Human–Dog Relationship Quality.
 Anthrozoös, 28(4), 569-585.